tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure-pt2.md

 But besides hoping for laughter in the future, I will try to at least make it kind of hard for someone to spend my money when I dont' want them to.
-The application, once it's deployed to AWS, should not be able to do crazy things with my AWS account if it gets hacked.
+The application, once it's deployed to AWS, should not be able to do bad things with my AWS account if it gets hacked.

 There are two sets of credentials here that need to be managed.